But what about those of us who need to study near home? Here are some stats:

 rates can be measured more quickly.

-The eight-year graduation rate is taken from the outcomes data reported in
+The four-year graduation rate is taken from the outcomes data reported in

 the 2018 IPEDS data, and applies to all students seeking an undergraduate degree.